 The amount of funding for investments by trade and industry approved under the GRW between 2012 and 2017 was worth more than €4.9 billion.
 It helped leverage an overall investment volume of €31 billion, created more than 86,000 permanent jobs, and helped safeguard more than 300,000 existing jobs.
 Over the same period, GRW funds worth more than €2 billion were approved to support investments in commerce-related infrastructure worth a total of €2.8 billion.

 The GRW funding scheme is reviewed by external experts at regular intervals.
-A study entitled Lehren aus dem Strukturwandel im Ruhrgebiet für die Regionalpolitik (Structural change in the Ruhr area - lessons to be learned for regional policy)” (in German) was commissioned by the Federal Ministry for Economic Affairs and Energy and published in September 2015 by Prognos AG and InWIS, which is based at Ruhr University Bochum.
+A study entitled Lehren aus dem Strukturwandel im Ruhrgebiet für die Regionalpolitik (Structural change in the Ruhr area - lessons to be learned for regional policy)” was commissioned by the Federal Ministry for Economic Affairs and Energy and published in September 2015 by Prognos AG and InWIS, which is based at Ruhr University Bochum.